 - Collaboration – both sides need to take ownership of the work produced; don’t expect your agency to always get it right the first time, the best work will be produced when both sides work together

 Do you prefer phone calls over emails?
 Text messages over voicemails?
 It’s important to share these details and be sure to discuss these critical preferences up front.
 A good account manager knows that every client communicates differently, so if they’re not asking you, make it a point to tell them how you’d like to work.

 It would be great if your account manager was able to stop by your office every day, but when you can’t meet in person, you should make contact every day.
 Phone calls, texts or emails, as appropriate, should all be part of the daily process to keep everyone on the same page.

-Agencies should immerse themselves in their client’s business, but companies should also understand what their agency can and cannot do.
+Agencies should immerse themselves in their client’s businesses, but companies should understand what their agency can and cannot do.
 It will be the agency’s responsibility to do a better job of communicating what services can and cannot do in terms of driving sales.

-Just like in any relationship, personal or business, your organization’s relationship with an agency should be based on the fundamentals: trust, communication and transparency of expectations.
-There’s a reason big brands stay with one agency for years, and there’s a list of reasons why agencies are dumped after only months of work.
-If your business is contemplating taking on an agency, consider several in your search and hold them all to high standards as you begin to make decisions.
+Just like in any relationship, personal or business, your organization’s relationship with an agency should be based on the fundamentals: trust, communications and transparency of expectations.
+There’s a reason big brands stay with one agency for years, while on the other hand, there’s a list of reasons why agencies are dumped after only months of work.
+If your business is contemplating taking on an agency consider several in your search and hold them all to high standards as you begin to make decisions.
 After all, your brand is your lifeline to your customers and success.